Refrigeration

 Temperature Control 01

-Food waste is one of the many costs of the lack of temperature-controlled logistics infrastructures globally.
+Food waste is one of the many costs of inadequate temperature-controlled logistics infrastructures globally.

 For many perishable food products, temperature-controlled logistics is mission-critical.
 It is vital to improve food security, ensure economic prosperity, limit carbon emissions and sustain public health.